The 'Dues' and Don'ts of Backpacking

 In backpacking — and day-hiking, for that matter — you’ve got your loop trails and your out-and-back trails.
 In backpacking Irv-style, you’ve got your out and back and back and back out trail.

-I tried my best to pare my load so I could make it in one trip.
-I packed freeze-dried meals, light beer, and put two batteries in my headlamp instead of three.
+I tried my best to pare my load down so I could make it in one trip.
+I packed freeze-dried meals, lite beer and put two batteries in my headlamp instead of three.
 I even opted to use a bivvy sack in lieu of a tent.

 For those unfamiliar with bivvy sacks, they’re kind of like body bags with an escape hatch.